Aboudoc/AU-proxies/README.md

 You can find a basic example of Transparent Proxy Pattern is this repo:

-# Proxies securities
+# Proxy exploit

-Some proxies vulnerabilities are exposed in this repo: [Proxy-exploit](https://github.com/Aboudoc/Proxy-exploit)
+Some proxy's vulnerabilities can be found in this repo: [Proxy-exploit](https://github.com/Aboudoc/Proxy-exploit)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>